sirixdb/sirixdb.github.io/docs/dom-alike-api.md

 ### Maven artifacts

-First, you have to get the dependeny on our Sirix xquery project.
-At this stage of development please use the latest SNAPSHOT artifacts from the OSS snapshot repository.
+First, you have to get the dependency on our Sirix XQuery project.
+At this stage of development, please use the latest SNAPSHOT artifacts from the OSS snapshot repository.
 Just add the following repository section to your POM file:

 ```xml
 <repository>